 The College's Senior School DSL is Jane Pawulska who is a member of the leadership team.
 The Prep School DSL is Imogen Cowan who is a member of the leadership team.
+The Pre-Prep DSL is Jo Wallace.

 The relevant Deputy DSLs are the people to whom reports should be made in the absence of the DSLs if the matter is urgent and cannot be logged on CPOMS.
 This ensures there is cover for the role at all times.